pooltogether/retroactive-query/README.md

 1. Create a Google Cloud project [here](https://cloud.google.com/)
 1. Find your Project ID in the Google Cloud console [here](https://console.cloud.google.com/)
+1. Create a Service Account in GCP and download the credentials JSON file.
+See [here](https://cloud.google.com/iam/docs/reference/rest/v1/projects.serviceAccounts.keys)
-1. Fork this repository
+1. Fork this repository on Github
-1. Add the secret `GCP_PROJECT_ID` under Settings > Secrets containing your project ID from the GCP dashboard
+1. Add the Github project secret `GCP_PROJECT_ID`.
+The value should be your GCP Project ID from earlier.
-1. Add the secret `GCP_SA_KEY` under Settings > Secrets containing the base64 encoded JSON key of a service account.
-This can be obtained by following [this] (https://cloud.google.com/iam/docs/reference/rest/v1/projects.serviceAccounts.keys)
+1. Add the Github project secret `GCP_SA_KEY`.
+The value should be the content of the GCP Service Account JSON credential file.
 1. Go to the actions tab of your fork
 1. Run the workflow (roughly ~12 minutes to complete)
 1. Inspect the resulting tables - all_earnings_hexadecimal is the final table used in the merkle distribution.